10high/BergerhoffWebsite/README.md

 ----July 26 2022 update ---
 - Added a simple vacation notice.
 It's not particularly attractive or an elegant solution, and it will be removed and replaced eventually when I'm able to use JS to create a modal.

+## JavaScript Modal Update
+### Plan
+[x] Replace CSS checkbox hack with a Javascript modal for the staff info popups
+    modal should:
+        [x] Darken screen background
+        [x] Center popup info on screen
+        [x] Window should appear with smooth animation [x] Make accessible through keyboard navigation [x] Remove the enlarged heads and replace with a pointer animation indicating clickability [x] Attempt to improve srcset image use for the group photo, offering a better small photo size for mobiles [x] Update/replace the SVG animations Clock and Megaphone to fix Lighthouse Report complaint about point of origin